mattimustang/optus-sagemcom-fast-3864-hacks/README.md

 Next download a copy the the decrypt-conf.py script included in this repository.

+### Set up Linux

 Install the `decrypt-conf.py` dependencies:

     $ sudo pip install pycrypto

+### Set up Windows

+On Windows systems will need to download and install [python 3.5](https://www.python.org/downloads/).
+Make sure you check the box to add Python to your PATH in the installer.

+Then open a DOS or PowerShell command shell and install the pycrypto module:

+    pip install --use-wheel --no-index --find-links=https://github.com/sfbahr/PyCrypto-Wheels/raw/master/pycrypto-2.6.1-cp35-none-win32.whl pycrypto

+### Download `decrypt-conf.py`

+Download the
+[`decrypt-conf.py`](https://raw.githubusercontent.com/mattimustang/optus-sagemcom-fast-3864-hacks/master/decrypt-conf.py) script and you `backupsettings.conf` from your modem and put them in the same directory.

 Decrypt the settings:

     $ python decrypt-conf.py backupsettings.conf

+or on Windwos:

+    > python.exe decrypt-conf.py backupsettings.conf

 This will produce a new file called `backupsettings.conf.txt`.
 Search this file for the lines: